Shoulder Arthroscopy in Seattle, WA

 Shoulder techniques have progressed to more minimally invasive procedures.
 As with knee surgery and gall bladder surgery, we expect in 5-10 years, very few surgeons will be performing common shoulder procedures using open techniques.
-Dr. Koo offers his patients the latest in arthroscopic (minimally invasive) shoulder techniques.
+Dr. Koo offers his patients the latest in arthroscopic (minimally invasive) shoulder techniques, and performed more than 375 shoulder surgeries this past year.
 Dr. Koo sees patients from Seattle, Kirkland, Redmond, Bellevue, Bothell, and the surrounding area.

 What is Arthroscopy?

 Arthroscopy is a way of performing common procedures through a minimally invasive approach.

 A small lens, called an arthroscope, is used to visualize the inside of the shoulder.
 The “scope” gives the surgeon a couple of advantages over open techniques.
 First, the shoulder is in a relatively tight space.
 When open incisions are used, visualization can be difficult simply due to the limitation in where the incision can be placed.
 Surgeons are often confined to a deep hole in which identification of the tissues can be extremely challenging.
 The scope, on the other hand, can be placed virtually anywhere allowing easy access to tight spaces using tiny incisions.

 Second, anatomic structures in the shoulder are quite small.
 Modern arthroscopes display images on a LCD monitor in HD quality.
 Additionally, it magnifies the view so that objects appear bigger than they actually are.
 This gives the surgeon the feel of using a microscope without actually looking through one!

 This is all done while flushing water through the joint.
 The water helps to keep the pictures clear while the surgeon operates.

 Other Benefits of Arthroscopy